Bill Foulkes: Munich air disaster

 As winners of the Football League in 1956–57, United once again represented England in the European Cup in 1957–58.
-This was the season of the tragic Munich air disaster.
-In the second leg of the quarter finals against Red Star Belgrade in Yugoslavia, United drew 3–3, winning 5–4 on aggregate.
+In the second leg of the quarter-finals against Red Star Belgrade in Yugoslavia, United drew 3–3, winning 5–4 on aggregate.
 After the match, the team had a reception, then travelled to the British Embassy where each player was given a bottle of gin.

 On the return journey to Manchester on 6 February 1958, the British European Airways aircraft that the team was on stopped at Munich to refuel.
 Because of boost surging, takeoff was aborted twice.
 The pilot returned to the terminal, and after a while, it was announced that one more attempt to take off would be made.
 At that time, Foulkes had been running a card school with Kenny Morgans, David Pegg, Albert Scanlon, Roger Byrne and Liam Whelan in the middle of the plane.
 When he heard the announcement, he started to worry for his safety.
 In a 1998 interview with Carling-Net, he said of the announcement, "When they said that you didn't have to be a genius to know that this was going to be a bit dicey."